Search String

 The Amiga Version of Moonstone was programmed by Kevin Hoare and Rob Anderson; its graphics were drawn and animated by Rob Anderson, Steve Leney and Dennis Turner; its audio was composed by Richard Joseph.

 In Moonstone players assume the role of a Knight constituted by three stats: Strength, Constitution and Endurance.
-Stats are raised via experience-point acquistion and item-usage (scrolls and potions).
+Stats are raised via experience-point acquisition and item-usage (scrolls and potions).
 Arms and armor can be purchased from merchants.
 Encounters include healers, taverns, merchants, villages, cities, monster lairs and wizard lairs.

 Knights can execute the following attacks: